There's EXTREMELY limited availability and were filling up quick so

 Total time of 2 hours includes meet up, travel, and drop off.
 The expected kayaking time on the water is approximately 1 hour.
-This is the best biobay not just in Puerto Rico, but the world!
+This is the brightest Bioluminescent Bay in the WORLD and the best way to experience it is in a Crystal Clear Kayak!

 Q: When is the best time to visit the bioluminescent bay?